algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 For allocating an array dynamically, we can use `std::aligned_alloc` which takes the alignment value and the size of array in bytes, and returns a pointer to the allocated memory (just like `new` does), which should be explicitly deleted when no longer used.

-On most modern architectures, the `loadu` and `storeu` intrinsics are equally as fast as `load` and `store` — the advantage of the latter is that they can act as free assertions that all reads and writes are aligned.
+On most modern architectures, the `loadu` / `storeu` intrinsics should be equally as fast as `load` / `store` given that in both cases the blocks only intersect one cache line.
+The advantage of the latter is that they can act as free assertions that all reads and writes are aligned.
 It is worth noting that the GCC vector extensions always assume aligned memory reads and writes.
 Memory alignment issues is also one of the reasons why compilers can't always autovectorize efficiently.

 ## Data Manipulation